MagnumOpuses/af-connect-demo/jobtechdev.md

 ### Projectname

-Gravity Demo Site
+AF Connect Demo

 ##### Description

-Gravity Demo site is an example website that demonstrates the use-case of pre-filling forms with CV data from [Gravity Portability](https://github.com/MagnumOpuses/gravity-portability).
+AF Connect Demo is an example website that demonstrates the use-case of pre-filling forms with CV data from [AF Connect](https://github.com/MagnumOpuses/af-connect).

 ##### Versions, current dev state and future